cis-famu/oer-assignment-group-4-1/Chapter-1.md

 - You can also use cast operators to explicitly convert char data values into int data values and int data values into char data values.

 ### Review Questions
+1. To avoid implict type coercion, what does C++ provide to an explicit type conversion?
+2. What are some other ways you can use a cast operator?
+3. What is another title for 'cast operator'?

 ## ```string``` Type
 A string is simply a sequence of zero or more characters.
 The string type in C++ is robust and exhibits greater complexity than simple data types.
 Beyond offering the necessary storage space for strings, it encompasses a range of operations for string manipulation.